sat2050/redis-completion/docs/api.rst

         :param mappers: a list of callables which will be used to transform the raw data returned from the index.
-        :param dict boosts: a mapping of type identifier -> float value -- if provided, results of a given type will have their scores multiplied by the corresponding float value
+        :param dict boosts: a mapping of type identifier -> float value -- if provided, results of a given id/type will have their scores multiplied by the corresponding float value
         :rtype: A list containing data returned by the index